Bayesian Statistics Guided Label Refurbishment Mechanism: Mitigating Label Noise in Medical Image Classification: Introduction

-Song et al. have provided a comprehensive study on learning from noisy labels with DNNs \cite{song2020learning}.
-They stated the problem of supervised learning with noisy labels along with the taxonomy of label noise.
-Then they primarily reviewed the deep learning approaches to curb the adverse effects of learning from noisy labels.
-According to their research directions, the existing methods could be categorized into five categories: sample selection, robust architecture, robust regularization, robust loss function, and loss adjustment.
-Sample selection \cite{jiang2018mentornet,yu2019does,nguyen2019self} aims to identify true-label samples from noisy training data.
-It excludes unreliable samples from the update, but it eliminates hard yet useful training samples as well.
-Robust architecture \cite{xiao2015learning,goldberger2016training,yao2018deep} attempts to design a new dedicated architecture or add a noise adaptation layer at the top of the SoftMax layer.
-However, the dedicated architecture lacks flexibility for extending to other architectures and noise adaptation layer hinders a model’s generalization to complex label noise.
-Robust regularization \cite{shorten2019survey,srivastava2014dropout,krogh1992simple,ioffe2015batch} aims to enforce a DNN to overfit less to false-labeled samples.
-This technique introduces additional hyperparameters both sensitive to noise and data type but would be unable to promote the model performance remarkably.
-Robust loss function \cite{ghosh2017robust,zhang2018generalized,wang2019symmetric,lyu2019curriculum} aims to modify the loss function and achieves a small risk for unseen clean data with the presentence of noisy labels in the training data.
-The defect of the technique is that it cannot combat the heavy and complex noise.
-Loss adjustment \cite{patrini2017making,hendrycks2018using,wang2017multiclass,zhang2020learn} is intended to weaken the adverse effects of noisy labels by adjusting the loss of training samples before updating the DNNs.
-Despite a full exploration of the training data when adjusting the loss of each sample, the error incurred by false correction is accumulated, particularly when the number of classification and noise samples is large.
-In addition, SELFIE is a hybrid approach that combines advantages of both sample selection and loss adjustment \cite{song2019selfie}.
-The refurbished label of a training sample is determined by the most frequently predicted label for previous certain epochs (time window, $T$) when the sample satisfies the refurbished condition in SELFIE.
-Although it reduces the possibility of false correction while exploiting the full training data, it deals with predicted labels during time-period equally, which is not appropriate in our opinion.
+As summarized by Song et al. \cite{song2020learning}, the noisy label problem has been addressed based on deep learning in five ways.
+1) Sample selection: sample selection \cite{jiang2018mentornet,yu2019does,nguyen2019self} aimed to identify true-label samples from noisy training data.
+MentorNet \cite{jiang2018mentornet} introduced a collaborative learning paradigm where a pre-trained MentorNet would supervise the training of StudentNet.
+MentorNet guided StudentNet to focus on the sample where the label was probably correct, based on the low-loss trick.
+Sample selection excludes unreliable samples according to designed selection criterion, but it eliminates {obscure} yet useful training samples as well.
+2) Robust architecture: robust architecture \cite{xiao2015learning,goldberger2016training,yao2018deep} attempted to design a new dedicated architecture or added a noise adaptation layer at the top of the SoftMax layer.
+However, the dedicated architecture lacks flexibility for extending to other architectures and {the} noise adaptation layer hinders a model’s generalization to complex label noise.
+3) Robust regularization: robust regularization \cite{shorten2019survey,srivastava2014dropout,krogh1992simple,ioffe2015batch} aimed to enforce a DNN to overfit less to false-labeled samples.
+This technique introduces additional hyperparameters {and is} sensitive to {both} noise and data type{,} but unable to promote the model performance remarkably.
+4) Robust loss function: robust loss function \cite{ghosh2017robust,zhang2018generalized,wang2019symmetric,lyu2019curriculum} aimed to modify the loss function and achieved a small risk for unseen clean data with the presence of noisy labels in the training data.
+Symmetric cross entropy (SCE) \cite{wang2019symmetric} was to integrate a noise tolerance term, namely reverse cross entropy loss, into the standard categorical cross entropy (CCE) loss.
+Nevertheless, the defect of the kind of technique is that it cannot combat the heavy and complex noise.
+5) Loss adjustment: loss adjustment \cite{patrini2017making,hendrycks2018using,wang2017multiclass,zhang2020learn} was intended to {mitigate} the adverse effects of noisy labels by adjusting the loss of training samples before updating the DNNs.
+Active bias \cite{chang2017active} emphasized hard samples with inconsistent label predictions and took prediction variances as the weights during training.
+Despite a full exploration of the training data when adjusting the loss of each sample, the error incurred by false correction is accumulated, particularly when the number{s} of {classes} and noise samples {are} large.
+In addition, SELectively reFurbIsh unclEan samples (SELFIE) is a hybrid approach that combined advantages of both sample selection and loss adjustment \cite{song2019selfie}.
+The refurbished label of a training sample is determined by the most frequently predicted label for previous certain epochs when the sample satisfies the refurbished condition in SELFIE.
+Although it reduces the possibility of false correction while exploiting the full training data, it deals with predicted labels during time-period equally.